 - 1. Turn the key to "ON". - 2.
-Push the "SELECT" button and "RESET" button together for at least two seconds. - When the hour digits start flashing, push the "RESET" button to set the hours. - 4.
-Push the "SELECT" button, and the minute digits will start flashing.

-- 5. Push the "RESET" button to set the minutes. - 6.
-Push the "SELECT" button and then release it to start the clock.
+Push both the "SELECT" button and "RESET" button for two seconds.
+The hour digits will start flashing. - 3.
+Push the "RESET" button to set the hours. - 4.
+Push the "SELECT" button, and the minute digits will start flashing. - 5.
+Push the "RESET" button to set the minutes. - 6.
+Push the "SELECT" button to confirm settings and start the clock.

-Odometer, tripmeter, and stopwatch modes
+Odometer, tripmeters, and stopwatch

-Odometer/tripmeter/fuel reserve tripmeter/stopwatch
+1. Odometer/tripmeter/fuel reserve tripmeter/stopwatch